Getting here

 Knoxville / TYS

-The simplest airport lane for most visitors, with a practical drive through Sevierville and Pigeon Forge into Gatlinburg.
+The simplest airport choice for most visitors, with a practical drive through Sevierville and Pigeon Forge into Gatlinburg.

 I-40 road trips